svmihar/experimental-koinworks-complaints/readme.md

 	- **tiba tiba tenor berubah**

 ### kmeans
-dumb random shit. decided not to use it as a clustering method
+determining k, by using converged silhouette score, `check_topics_clustering.ipynb` on kmeans dumb random shit. decided not to use it as a clustering method
 - tested both in tfidf, and flair embeddings